RobRendell/gTove/README.md

 * Fix bug: tabletops with all maps at high elevations appeared empty.
 * Attempt to preserve the shape of existing Fog of War if the map's grid is edited, or the map is replaced with another.
 * When adding templates with height to the tabletop, place them so they're sitting on the map, not half above, half below.
+* Prevent the dragging of pieces if their view angle is too oblique, to avoid accidentally moving them too far.

 ## Plans/TODO